shishupal/TechnicalCommunityContent/Cloud Computing/Azure IaaS/Session 3 - Hands On/readme.md

 1. A PuTTY terminal window will appear and you will be prompted to **login as**.
 Log in with the user name ("azureuser") and password ("Azure4Research!") you entered into the deployment template in [Exercise 2](#Exercise2).

-1. To be certain that the script files you uploaded to the cluster contain Linux-style line endings ("/r" rather than "/r/n"), execute the following command in the PuTTY terminal window to install and run the dos2unix conversion program:
+1. To be certain that the script files you uploaded to the cluster contain Linux-style line endings ("/r" rather than "/r/n"), execute the following commands in the PuTTY terminal window to install and run the dos2unix conversion program:

     ```
     sudo apt-get install dos2unix